-- If consumers are eligible for employersponsored coverage, they may not be eligible for financial assistance through the Marketplace, unless their employer's offer of coverage does not meet the minimum value standard or is unaffordable.
+- If consumers are eligible for employersponsored coverage, they will not be eligible for financial assistance through the Marketplace, unless their employer's offer of coverage does not meet the minimum value standard or is unaffordable.
 Find information about employer-sponsored coverage (also available in Spanish) and learn how to determine whether an employer's offer of coverage meets the minimum value standard and is affordable (also available in Spanish). - COBRA gives some employees and their families the option to continue receiving health coverage through their employer's plan for a limited time after their employment ends, but COBRA can be costly.
 Consumers may want to consider buying a plan on the Marketplace instead.
-Learn more about COBRA coverage and the Marketplace (also available in Spanish). - Find information about health coverage options for veterans (also available in Spanish), including Marketplace plans and veterans' health programs that satisfy the MEC requirement.
+Learn more about COBRA coverage and the Marketplace (also available in Spanish). - Find information about health coverage options for veterans (also available in Spanish), including Marketplace plans and veterans' health programs that satisfy the MEC requirement. - If you work with consumers younger than 26, inform them they may have multiple options for health coverage, including coverage under a parent's plan, a student health plan for college students, private